 As with most water infrastructure, this requires a long-term view and commitment.
-Work has been done on quality requirements for reuse purposes for several decades now, and increasingly better supported by evidence.
-This process has, to some extent, reached a milestone with the final documents in the National Water Quality Management Strategy’s “Australian Guidelines for Water Recycling”, but legislation and planning does not always support advanced reuse.
+Work has been done on quality requirements for reuse purposes for several decades now, and is increasingly better supported by evidence.
+This process has, to some extent, reached a milestone with the final documents in the National Water Quality Management Strategy’s “Australian Guidelines for Water Recycling”, but legislation and planning do not always support advanced reuse.

 Reuse tends to vary on a state-by-state basis – for instance, Class A reuse requirements in Victoria (which match Queensland’s Class A+) are well developed.
 Education of authorities and developers is reasonably progressed, but there is less support for onsite reuse options such as composting toilets.